acid-info/nimbus-site/about/roadmap.md

 - Supporting EIP-4844 and distributed validator protocols.

-- Releasing the Nimbus execution client—expected in mid 2024
+- Releasing the Nimbus execution client—expected in mid-2024

 - Enhancing the light Nimbus portal client.